Seattle Child Burn Injury Lawyers

 The experienced Seattle child injury lawyers at Hardwick & Pendergast, P.S. represent the rights of children who have been injured because of someone else's negligence or wrongdoing.
 If your child has suffered burn injuries, please contact us to find out how we can help you and your family.
 Call us at (888) 228-3860.

-For answers to your questions about your child's burn injury, treatment, recovery and legal options, contact a child injury attorney at Hardwick & Pendergast, P.S. today.
+For answers to your questions about your child's burn injury, treatment, recovery and legal options, contact an attorney at Hardwick & Pendergast, P.S. today.

 Every day in the United States, more than 300 children under 19 are treated in emergency rooms for burn-related injuries.
 Two of those children die as a result of being burned.
 Younger children are more likely to sustain injuries from scald burns that are caused by hot liquids or steam, while older children are more likely to be injured by flame burns caused by direct contact with fire.